bkamapantula/bkamapantula.github.io/_posts/2023-10-07-pycon-india-2023-ylw-ts.md

 Finding schools was a problem in the pilot edition of YLW in December 2022.
 We personally reached out to schools to enroll the students in YLW.

-In 2023, we had to keep several students out of the final list due to space constraints at the venu.
+In 2023, we had to keep several students out of the final list due to space constraints at the venue.

 ### What’s better in 2023